 Finding sources

 Sources can be books, journal articles, websites, or any form of evidence we can use to support our work.
 It can be tempting to ‘just Google it’ and settle for the first few hits you find.
-However, searching for quality academic sources takes some more planning and a systematic approach to make sure you’re getting good quality evidence.
+However, you have access to a wide range of good quality academic and professional sources through Brookes Library, and using these in your work will usually earn you higher marks.
+It takes some more planning and a systematic approach to make sure you’re getting good quality evidence.

 Scroll down for our recommended strategies and resources.